What are your hours of operation?

-Question: Can I adopt an animal in Orange County if I live in a different county?
+Can I adopt an animal if I don’t live in Orange County?

-Answer: Yes, you can adopt one of our animals if you live outside of the county.
-You will still need to provide landlord approval or proof of home ownership and valid identification.
+Yes, you can adopt one of our animals if you live outside of the county.
+You will still need to provide a valid identification.

-Answer: Once your adoption is approved and your pet has met the mandatory hold requirements, you can pick up your new pet.
-You will be notified on the day of your pet’s surgery and will have 48 hours to pick up your pet between the hours of 3 p.m. and 5 p.m.
+Once your adoption is approved and the animal has met the mandatory hold requirements, your new pet is good to go.
+You’ll be notified on the day of its surgery and you will have 48 hours to pick up your pet.
+You can pick up between the hours of 3 p.m. and 5 p.m.

 Can you assist with transporting my new pet?